Rüterberg

 Rüterberg is a Stadtteil of Dömitz in the German state of Mecklenburg-Vorpommern.

 The community lies in the former East Germany on a portion of the Elbe River that formed part of the border with the former West Germany.
-By the end of the communist era, Rüterburg was surrounded by a wall that completely cut the community off from the rest of East Germany.
+By the end of the communist era, Rüterberg was surrounded by a wall that completely cut the community off from the rest of East Germany.
 From 1988 to 1989, the local residents, led by Hans Rasenberger, raised the idea of creating a free town, with the powers of establishing their own laws, breaking their ties with East Germany.
 The "Republic" was proclaimed by an assembly of 90 citizens on 8 November 1989, just a day before the fall of the Berlin Wall.
 On 14 July 1991, the secretary of state of Mecklenburg-Vorpommern acknowledged the right of the people of Rüterberg to use the title of Dorfrepublik (Village Republic).